Cloud Software Development: All You Need to Know

 Types of Cloud Services

-As mentioned, cloud providers deliver a range of services, from storage to ready-made solutions.
-Hence, cloud services are divided into three basic models: IaaS, PaaS and SaaS.
+As mentioned, providers deliver a range of services, from storage to ready-made solutions.
+Hence, there are three basic models: IaaS, PaaS and SaaS.

 Infrastructure as a Service (IaaS) delivers computing resources (servers, storage, networks) using virtualization technology.
 In other words, IaaS is a virtual data center that replaces physical hardware.